tmarchBU/CS611Legends/Legends/README.txt

 The heirarchy of the game files from top to bottom: Game -> SinglePlayerGame -> RPGGame -> LegendsGame

 Game is an abstract superclass that just holds the name of the game.
 Abstract SinglePlayerGame adds one player.
-Abstract RPGGame adds a map (board) and the location of the player on the map.
-LegendsGame is the actual game of Legends and is where the game is played.
-Playable is an interface for .play and .quit, which LegendsGame implements.
+Abstract RPGGame adds a map (board) and the location of the heroes on the map.
+LegendsValorGame is the actual game of Legends and is where the game is played.
+Playable is an interface for .play and .quit, which LegendsValorGame implements.
-PlayLegends is the access point into LegendsGame, asking if the player would like to configure the rules then creating and starting the game.
+PlayLegends is the access point into LegendsValorGame, asking if the player would like to configure the rules then creating and starting the game.

 Notable Things:
+1. LegendsValorGame follows the game logic
+2. Heroes are allowed to move one cell at a time, teleport to the nexus of another lane, or return to the spawn point during movement phase.
+3. Heros are not allowed to move into a monster's row (Monster's cell and the horizontal adjacent cells) without defeating the monster.
+The same thing applies the other way around.
-1. LegendsGame holds factories of every type of physical object in the game: Hero, Monster, Armor, Handheld, Potion, and Spell.
+4. LegendsValorGame holds factories of every type of physical object in the game: Hero, Monster, Armor, Handheld, Potion, and Spell.
-2. LegendsGame getValidChoices uses the player's location to determine all valid choices a player can make per "round" on the board.
+5. LegendsValorGame getValidChoices uses the player's location to determine all valid choices a player can make per "round" on the board.
-3. LegendsGame placePlayerOnBoard randomly decides a cell on the board for a player to start at.
+6. LegendsValorGame placePlayerOnBoard randomly decides a cell on the board for a player to start at.
 Must be a common cell.
 ---
 player files:
 LegendsPlayer.java